I’ve just been perusing through a couple of “How to sell your house” guides, and I think I’ve just lost the will to live. Two words: Total junk.

 In my opinion, if you want the best possible chance of selling your property effectively, you will need to work with some ‘form’ of estate agent.

-Currently, the only way to get your property listed on the biggest UK property portals like Rightmove and Zoopla is via an estate agent, and you’ll definitely what to list on those websites if you want as many eyeballs on your property as possible.
+Currently, the only way to get your property listed on the biggest UK property portals like Rightmove and Zoopla is via an estate agent, and good sense will definitely ensure you list on those websites if you want as many eyeballs on your property as humanly possible.

 However, you don’t have to work directly with your local estate agent do to that, you can use an “online estate agent”